Last Updated on March 16, 2019

-- An easy and delicious variation is to leave out chickpeas and double instead the quantity of red beans.
-You could also replace them with white beans, if you don’t have red beans at hand.
+- An easy and delicious variation is to leave out chickpeas and double instead of the quantity of red beans.
+You could also replace them with white beans if you don't have red beans at hand.
 What legumes you use is just a matter of preference and convenience.

 Legume soup & freezing

 I love the fact that legume dishes in general freeze very well and you can let them sit in your freezer for up to 6 months.
 This is true of course also for this beans and greens soup, which is a great protein-packed meal to have ready to go in the freezer.
 If you plan to freeze your soup after cooking I recommend to slightly undercook the spinach.